raskolnikov90/Simple-Data-Analysis-Project---Coffee-Stores/README.md

-# Simple Data-Analysis Project - Coffee Stores
+# Simple Data Analysis Project - Coffee Stores

 A simple python script that will take a csv file containing transactions from multiple Coffee Stores to create a pdf report showing earnings, popular products and sales of each store, it will also create a sqlite database organizing transactions into tables for each store.